 Panama requires that all products are packaged with "food grade materials".
-There are technical regulations issued for specific products (section VI of this report), which has packaging materials requirements.
+There are technical regulations issued for specific products (section VI of this report), which have packaging materials requirements.

 According to Article 24 of Law 206 of March 30, 2021, all processed food products for retail, bottled or packaged in some form with given name and brand, must be registered at the Panamanian Food Agency (APA), prior to importation.
-The approval of the Sanitary Registration will be given by DNCAVV, based on article 8 of the Executive Decree No. 770, 2021.
+The approval of the Sanitary Registration will be given by DNCAVV, based on article 24 of the Law 430 of April 25, 2024.
 This means that all food products intended for retail as a final product for direct consumption must be registered prior to importation, sale, or trade.
-Excluded from the above are raw materials such as fresh meats (which are not packed and ready for retail), fresh vegetables and fresh fruits, grains in bulk loads or in bags, dairy product in bulk loads or in bags for further processing, ingredients, and additives for the process of a final food product.
+Excluded from the above are raw materials such as fresh meats (which are not packed and ready for retail), fresh vegetables and fresh fruits, grains in bulk loads or in bags, dairy products in bulk loads or in bags for further processing, ingredients, and additives for the process of a final food product.